Matt-BF/litestar-tanstack-test/README.md

-# FastAPI, Tanstack Router + Query, and pnpm Example
+# Litestar, Tanstack Router + Query, and pnpm Example

-This project demonstrates a basic setup using FastAPI for the backend, and Tanstack Router + Query with pnpm for the frontend.
+This project demonstrates a basic setup using Litestar for the backend, and Tanstack Router + Query with pnpm for the frontend.

 ## Project Structure

-- `backend/`: Contains the FastAPI backend application.
+- `backend/`: Contains the Litestar backend application.
 - `frontend/`: Contains the frontend application built with Tanstack Router + Query.

 ## Prerequisites